How to clean concrete before sealing to achieve the very best result

 How to clean concrete by:

-Caution must be exercised when using acid to etch concrete due to the possible health problems and the damage it may do to plants, clothing or nearby equipment.
+How to clean concrete before sealing using acid etching requires caution due to the possible health problems and the damage it may do to plants, clothing or nearby equipment.
 This article will describe the basic process, but you must follow the safety instructions given to you by the seller of the product or as indicated on the label.
+Being tidy and careful is the key to using acid successfully.

 Hydrochloric acid which is mainly sold for brick cleaning will attack the lime in the concrete and dissolve the bond.
 When it is used to clean a concrete floor, driveway or pavement it is quickly neutralized or mostly neutralized on contact or when the fizzing has stopped so it only acts on the surface.
 Usually a mix of 10 parts of water to one part of acid will be strong enough to remove the polish from the surface.